-- Current UPnP Status UPnP can be enabled or disabled by clicking the Enable or Disable button. - > Current UPnP Settings List This table displays the current UPnP information. - App Description The description provided by the application in the UPnP request. - External Port The external port the Router opens for the application. - Protocol The type of protocol the Router opens for the application. - Internal Port The Internal port the Router opens for local host. - IP Address The IP address of the UPnP device that is currently accessing the Router. - Status The status of the port is displayed here.
-"Enabled" means that the port is still active.
-Otherwise, the port is inactive.
+- Current UPnP Status UPnP can be enabled or disabled by clicking the Enable or Disable button.
+As allowing this may present a risk to security, this feature is enabled by default. - > Current UPnP Settings List This table displays the current UPnP information. - App Description -The description provided by the application in the UPnP request - External Port External port, which the router opened for the application. - Protocol Shows which type of protocol is opened.